 Introduction to first aid training

 First aid programs at Halifax First Aid cover a wide range of topics – from bleeding to cardiac arrest.
-It is available throughout the week and require 18 hours in total to complete.
+It is available throughout the week and requires 18 hours in total to complete.
 Students are taught how to manage different injuries and different emergency situations.
 Skill development is one of the prime directives of any program at this training provider.
 CPR is also included in the first aid program but students can also sign up for CPR-only classes.

 There are three categories for CPR-only training:

-- A – adult CPR and AED for first time trainees
+- A – adult CPR and AED for first-time trainees

-- C – adult and pediatric CPR and AED for first time trainees
+- C – adult and pediatric CPR and AED for first-time trainees

-- HCP – adult and pediatric CPR and AED for health-care providers
+- HCP – adult and pediatric CPR and AED for healthcare providers

 These are 4, 5, and 6 hours long respectively.